 Ross Green is a Senior Associate at Kearns & West, working in the public safety, telecommunications, and technology sectors.
 He has worked on campaign and corporate communications to help clients improve their reputation among stakeholders.
 Ross brings experience in polling and analysis, message development, and project management.
 Ross is a graduate of the Coro Fellows Program in Public Affairs – Los Angeles.
 His interests include stakeholder engagement in projects involving sustainability, infrastructure, and emerging technology.

 Jack Hughes is a Senior Associate with Kearns & West and joined the firm in February 2018.
 He has a Master of Public Policy from Oregon State University where his studies focused on collaborative land and natural resource management.
 Prior to joining Kearns & West, Jack served as a conservation manager for an regional watershed conservancy, involving public and government agency coordination during implementation of projects.
 He is interested in collaborative processes, environmental policy, natural resource and open space management, and land-use planning.
 His current projects at Kearns & West span environmental and resiliency policy in Southern California.

-Sara Omar is a Project Coordinator at Kearns & West.
+Sara Omar is an Associate at Kearns & West.
 She holds a M.S. in Conflict Analysis and Resolution with a focus on environmental conflict resolution and development.
 Prior to joining Kearns & West, Sara supported the Department of the Interior’s Office of Collaborative Action and Dispute Resolution.
 Her professional interests include environmental justice, conflict resolution analysis, stakeholder assessment and engagement, media analysis, and facilitation.

 Project Coordinator & Office Manager